seek-oss/vocab/README.md

 ### Step 4: Create translations

-A translation file is a JSON file consisting of a flat structure of keys.
+A translation file is a JSON file consisting of a record of keys with each key containing the messages for each language as well as metadata about the key.
-Each key must supply the **dev language**: use the dev language code as a key (e.g. `en` when `devLanguage` is `en`).
-The reserved key `message` for the dev language is also supported (legacy).
-You may optionally add a `description`, and other languages via a `translations` object and/or top-level language keys (e.g. `fr`).

 Rather than creating one giant file for each language's translations, Vocab enables you to co-locate the translations alongside their consuming components.
-To facilitate this, Vocab lets you group translations inside folders ending in `.vocab`.
+To facilitate this, Vocab lets you place translations inside folders ending in `.vocab`.
 You may have as many of these folders as you like in your project.

 > [!TIP]
 > Your folders can be named anything, as long as it ends in `.vocab`.
-> It's recommened to just name your folders `.vocab` so you have one less name to think of/rename in the future.
+> It's recommend to just name your folders `.vocab` so you have one less name to think of/rename in the future.

-Translation files must follow the naming pattern of `{languageName}.translations.json`.
-The exception to this is translations for your `devLanguage` which must be placed in a file named `translations.json`.
+Translation files must by named `translations.json`.
+Or `{languageName}.translations.json` for Alternative Language files.

 In the following examples, we're defining translations for our `devLanguage`, and a language named `fr`.